 - Add beef back to the pot and nestle into the onions.
 Arrange cloves of garlic around the meat and evenly disperse carrots.
 Add beer and bring to a simmer.
 Simmer for 5- 10 minutes to remove all the alcohol.
-Add the beef broth to the pot, cover loosely with a lid and place in the oven for 2 hours.
+Add the beef broth to the pot, cover with a lid and place in the oven for 2 hours.
 Uncover the pot and cook for another 45 min to 1 hour, until beef is tender and browned.
-If beef still isn't tender, cook for another 30 minutes.
+If beef still isn’t tender, cook for another 30 minutes.
 Remove from the oven and season the broth to taste with salt and pepper.

 - To make the mashed potatoes, cover the cubed potatoes with cold water in a large enough pot with 1 tablespoon salt.
 Bring to a boil and cook until potatoes are fork tender.
 Drain potatoes in a colander and return to the pot they were boiled in.
 Depending on your preference for texture, you can either use a potato masher or a small hand-held mixer (this is what I use).
 Use the mixer or the masher to break up the potatoes.
-Add the butter and crème fraîche while the potatoes are still hot.
-Mix until smooth (don't overmix or the potatoes will be gluey).
+Add the butter, heavy cream and crème fraîche while the potatoes are still hot.
+Mix until smooth (don’t overmix or the potatoes will be gluey).
 Season to taste with salt and pepper.

 - To serve: portion mashed potatoes into large bowls, top with braised brisket, veggies and braising liquid, garnish with chopped chives.